Confocal.nl moves to brand new Matrix VII building located at Science Park 106, Amsterdam.

 Together with Jezz Leckenby customers with custom RCM setup, their setup and research are featured.

 The RCM can be controlled via user-friendly interfaces in free source imaging software of Labview and Micro-Manager.
 This addition makes the RCM equally easy to use with inverted microscopes of Zeiss, Leica, Olympus and Nikon.

 Beginning of 2017

-First public show of the prototype RCM and very successful workshops at annual conference ELMI2016 in Debrecen Hungary
+First public show of the RCM prototype and very successful workshops at the European Light Microscopy Initiative meeting (ELMI) in Debrecen Hungary.

-Four years after the first project and idea, Confocal.nl was officially established by Erik Manders, Peter Drent, and Ronald Breedijk.
+With the help of the investment from UvA Ventures, Confocal.nl is officially established by Erik Manders, Peter Drent and Ronald Breedijk.

 Winter of 2015

 Giulia De Luca attends the “bootcamp training” of ACE-Venture-lab (Amsterdam Centre for Entrepreneurship).
 The RCM project gets selected to the second round as having high commercial perspective.
 3 months of intensive coaching and training yield a more clear business plan.